 Two basic forms of interdependent nodes are at the core of the urban spatial structure:

 - Economic nodes.
-Refer to locations that perform a secondary (manufacturing), tertiary (services) or quaternary (management, research, education) function of economic significance.
+Refer to locations that perform a secondary (manufacturing), tertiary (services), or quaternary (management, research, education) function of economic significance.
 These functions are extremely varied and can include transformation, management, education, retailing, and leisure.
 Economic nodes tend to cluster and are often dependent on accessing a connectivity node.
-Such clusters often take the form of central business districts, commercial strips, industrial districts, logistics zones, or airport districts.
+Such clusters often take the form of central business districts, commercial strips, industrial districts, logistics zones, or port and airport districts.

-The presence of nodes requires links, which can be serviced by different transport modes.
+The presence of nodes requires connectivity, which can be serviced by different transport modes.
 Road and transit links are obviously local in scope often taking the form of a grid that characterizes the form of many cities.
 Rail, maritime, and air links integrate the city to a wider context of distribution and trade, often global in scope.
-The prevalence of forms of connectivity, the complex set of relationships between nodes, and their links imply an urban form that is unique in each case.
+The prevalence of connectivity, the complex set of relationships between nodes, and their links imply an urban form that is unique in each case.